dirtmaxim/BaboonLand/index.markdown

 ### **Tracking**

-An example of tracking from a drone flying over a cliff:
+An example of tracking over a cliff:

 <div class="demo"></div>

 ![](assets/gifs/tracking/tracking_1.gif)

-An example of tracking from a drone flying over a river:
+An example of tracking over a river:

 <div class="demo"></div>

 ![](assets/gifs/tracking/tracking_2.gif)

-An example of tracking from a drone flying over a tree:
+An example of tracking over a tree:

 <div class="demo"></div>

 ![](assets/gifs/tracking/tracking_3.gif)

-An example of tracking from a drone flying over a rock:
+An example of tracking over a rock:

 <div class="demo"></div>